 Where or When is the performance?
-I create pieces that have a life beyond the event.
-I'm inspired by non-traditional and international performance practices, fed by fields outside theatre - TV, fine art, science, stand-up, opera, anthropology, indie films - relish risk, and celebrate mistakes.
-Real and imagined spaces are created to dream in, and collage and mash ups are used to test connection and miscommunication and the duration of each.
-I am interested in race, gender, sex and happiness.
-Comedy and naughtiness are my primary weapons.
+I aim to create dynamic pieces that live before and beyond a single event.
+I'm inspired by non-traditional and international performance practices, fed by fields outside theatre - pop culture, fine art, science, comedy, opera, anthropology, indie films.
+Real and imagined spaces are created to dream in, and collage and mash-ups are used to test connection and miscommunication and the duration of each.
+I am interested in race, gender, sex, and the pursuit of happiness.

 2016, The presentation and re-presentation of the foreign body, or, the performativity of self for the oriental woman, #Intersectionality, OR, MY WHITE BOYFRIEND IS BETTER THAN YOURS, Oxford Annual Anti-Slam (champion)

 A comedic live performance.
 A send up of the hyper-sexualisation of and racism towards the female "oriental" body.

 2015, These Twelve Things Are True, for John Walter’s Alien Sex Club, Ambika P3, London

 An interdisciplinary piece with actors, live music, film, and poetry was created following conversations with HIV expert Dr Michael Brady.
 A deliberately aggravating performance highlighting issues of frustration around HIV detection.
 A comedy.